-Standard (or Eastern) King:
+Standard (or Eastern) King Mattress:

 |Width Per Person||38"|

-Who is this ideal for?
+Who is this mattress size ideal for?

-A King bed tends to be one of the best options suited for couples.
-In fact, it is the equivalent of each person sleeping in their own Twin XL bed (pushed together).
+A King bed tends to be one of the best options suited for couples; in fact, it is the equivalent of each person sleeping in their own Twin XL bed (pushed together).

 Brentwood Home Cedar’s (King size) Mattress.
 To read our review, click here.

-California (Western) King:
+California (Western) King Mattress:

-Who is this ideal for?
+Who is this mattress size ideal for?

 Other Size Options

-Similar to a Standard King – but 2” wider – and split down the middle.
+This mattress is size is similar to a Standard King – but 2” wider – and split down the middle.

 |Width||39" (each half)|

-California King If…
+People Might Choose A California King Mattress If…

 Tuck mattress (King size).
 To check out our review, click here.

-Things To Consider
+Other Things To Consider

-When it comes to choosing between a King versus a California King bed, it’s really going to come down to whether the dimensions of a King best suit you/your partner/room.
+When it comes to choosing between a King versus a California King bed, it’s really going to come down to whether the dimensions of a King best suit a person.
 Or will the slightly narrower but longer dimensions of the California King be a better fit?
 Fortunately, both beds tend to be the same price and they’ll typically be the most expensive option out of all the beds.

 Latest posts by Katie Golde (see all)